Windows generally last 20-30 years and over the last 20 years new technologies as well as performance standards have been introduced

 done review some of the other information, at the home page go to the top menu and look around, very informative information.

-esthetically pleasing and may limit your outside view.
-Over time some double pane windows may lose the seal between the window panes,
+Over time double pane windows may lose the seal between the window panes, this may allow dirt and or condensation to develop between

 Sometimes the window is still within the manufacturers life expectancy (around 20-30 years) but some of the parts are damaged and or your